18F/identity-design-system/docs/images.md

 ### Accessibility Guidance

 Illustrations are often decorative images.
 A decorative image does not add information to the content of a page.
 Unlike an informative image, a decorative image can be hidden from screen readers.
-To help prevent confusing, redundant and/or tedious experience, we at Login.gov have set decorative images to be hidden from screen readers.
+We set decorative images as "hidden" from screen readers to help prevent a confusing, redundant and/or a tedious experience.

 For decorative images, the `alt` attribute should be set as empty.
 Avoid ommitting the `alt` attribute altogether.
 If the `alt` attribute is not used, a screen reader will read out the full filename to the user, which is not an accessible or good user experience.